openfoodfacts/smooth-app/README.md

 - Make sure you have installed flutter and all the requirements
   - [Official flutter installation guide](https://docs.flutter.dev/get-started/install)
+  - **For Freshers: Setting Up Your Environment with FVM**
+  - To manage Flutter versions easily, download and install **FVM (Flutter Version Management)**:
+    - Install FVM by following the [official FVM installation guide](https://fvm.app/documentation/getting-started/installation).
+    - Once FVM is installed, run the following commands to set Flutter to version 3.27.2:
+      ```bash
+      fvm install 3.27.2
+      fvm use 3.27.2
+      ```
+    - Verify the Flutter version with:
+      ```bash
+      fvm flutter --version
+      ```
 - Currently, the app uses the following version of Flutter: **3.27**.